Kraigie/nostrum/docs/static/API.md

   to try the call again after a specified time stored from previous calls.
  3. If the request goes through, the headers are processed to see if a block should be instantiated for that endpoint.

+## Rest Only
+If you only want to use the REST portion of the provided API, the only process needed is the ratelimiter.
+This can be manually started by calling `Nostrum.Api.Ratelimiter.start_link/0`.